denzelrenner/LIFE4136-Group1-Rotation2/README.md

 Based on the results from the allignment and a [paper detailing different bbox proteins](Crocco, C.D. and Botto, J.F., 2013.
 BBX proteins in green plants: insights into their evolution, structure, feature and functional diversification.
 Gene, 531(1), pp.44-52.), new domains were documented for the bbox proteins, and the positions for some of the interpro domains were altered.
 The exact residues are detailed in scripts mentioned below and as such will not be repeated in this statement.

-To read more about the `.besttree` extension, you can read through this paper (Kozlov, A.M., Darriba, D., Flouri, T., Morel, B. and Stamatakis, A., 2019.
+To find out more about the `.besttree` extension, you can read through this paper (Kozlov, A.M., Darriba, D., Flouri, T., Morel, B. and Stamatakis, A., 2019.
 RAxML-NG: a fast, scalable and user-friendly tool for maximum likelihood phylogenetic inference.
 Bioinformatics, 35(21), pp.4453-4455.) or the [RAxML-NG github page](https://github.com/amkozlov/raxml-ng/wiki/Output:-files-and-settings#output-prefix)

 ### g10577